 More exterior views:

-1925 - Thanks to Dallas Movie Theaters for locating this trade magazine photo for a post on Cinema Treasures.
+1925 - Thanks to Dallas Movie Theatres for locating this trade magazine photo for a post on Cinema Treasures.
 Their caption: "Universal sends strongman Joe Bonomo who doubled for Lon Chaney in their 'Hunchback of Notre Dame' and appeared in 'The Circus Mystery' at the Mission Theatre here in 1925.
 That’s Mission manager Charles E. Brady to Bonomo’s left and Universal promoter Roland G McCurdy to the right."

 1983 - The Monterey in its Chinese language days.
 Thanks to the now-vanished website American Classic Images for this photo from their collection.